Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

-It is typically not very easy to euchre the bidder, but that doesn't mean one shouldn't try.
+It is typically not very easy to euchre the maker, but that doesn't mean you shouldn't try.
 Look at the following example:

-The dealer sits in the West position and has just picked up the queen of hearts.
-North seat starts the hand off by leading the jack of spades.
+The dealer sits in the West position and picks up the queen of hearts.
+North seat starts the hand by leading the jack of spades.

 South now leads the ace of clubs.
 The maker(W) trumps in with the queen.

 If you were sitting in North, what card would you play now?

 Would you overtrump trump the queen?
 Holding the left - 10 already assures you of a second trick.
 Ask yourself; is there any way to achieve a euchre?
 Your team has one trick and you hold a second one in your hand.
 You have a perfect opportunity to rid your hand of an unneeded card, the 9 of diamonds.
 If your partner can get a trick, it's euchre time.